The Difficult Quality of Humility

 is that we should be humble too.

 We need to have the same mind as did Jesus Christ in his humble coming to redeem us.
-Andrew Murray teaches that there are three great motives to humility. “(Humility) becomes me as a creature, as a sinner, as a saint.”
+Andrew Murray teaches that there are three great benefits to a properly motivated humility, “(Humility) becomes me as a creature, as a sinner, as a saint.”

-We cannot truly explain it all in our studies of nature.
-Science at best can only describe what it sees and theorize about how it fits together.
+We can’t explain it all in our studies of nature.
+Science at best can only describe what it sees, and theorize about how it fits together.
 Psalm 8:3-4 exclaims, “When I consider Your heavens, the work of Your fingers, The moon and the stars, which You have ordained, What is man that You are mindful of him, And the son of man that You visit him?”

 We see how little and weak we are compared with all the universe surrounding us.
-We each live in only a tiny dot on an astoundingly long time line of created things.
+We each live in only a tiny dot on an astoundingly long time line that streaches out into eternity.

 When our hearts are brought to a true saving faith in Christ it humbles us as we see what we really are.
 We are a fallen race, blinded by our prejudices and excuses.
 We are unworthy of being in the presence of the all-holy God.
-We are not even able to repair the infinite damage in our souls.
+We are not able to repair the infinite damage in our souls.
 The truth of our fallen condition humbles us before the Eternal Sovereign Lord.

 This is the message we have here in Philippians 2:5-9.
-It is not when we look up and are awed by the distant stars and galaxies that humbles us the most.
-It is not when we look down and see our own wicked thoughts and moral failures that humbles us the most.
+It’s not when we look up and are awed by the distant stars and galaxies that humbles us the most.
+It’s not when we look down and see our own wicked thoughts and moral failures that humbles us the most.

-It is when we look up at the Savior on the Cross, and appreciate how he humbled himself for us as mere unworthy creatures that we are most humbled and bowed down in awareness of his most amazing love.
+It’s when we look up at the Savior on the Cross, and appreciate how he humbled himself for us as mere unworthy creatures that we’re most humbled and bowed down in awareness of his most amazing and undeserved love.

-That the great Creator of all that is, is also our Redeemer — that he whom we have so constantly offended did so much to rescue us condemned rebels — that he came into his own creation, took on the form of his fallen creatures, suffered human insults and torture, and who died in our place — that’s what is most humbling of all.
+The great Creator of all that is, is our Redeemer.
+He whom we have so constantly offended did so much to rescue us condemned rebels.
+He came into his own creation, took on the form of his fallen creatures, suffered human insults and torture, and who died in our place — these are the things which are most humbling of all.

 True humility is to set aside self for the advance of God’s Kingdom and Plan.
-Take time throughout every day, when you first wake up until you go to bed at night, to consider the amazing love and grace that redeemed you, and that adopts you into God’s eternal family.
+We need to take time throughout every day, from when we first wake up until we go to bed at night, to consider the amazing love and grace that redeemed us and adopted us into God’s eternal family.
 That’s the focus our souls were created to have.

 “Let this mind be in you which was also in Christ Jesus.”

-(The Bible quotations in this article are from the New King James Version of the Bible unless otherwise noted.)
+(Bible quotations are from the New King James Version unless otherwise noted.)